chargebyte/everest-chargebyte/modules/InfypowerDCSupply/doc.rst

 Since different power modules use different commands, the idea is to use the existing controller class as base class later, and derive power module specific sub-classes.
-These classes can the implement specific functionality while providing the same interface to higher layers.
+These classes can then implement specific functionality while providing the same interface to higher layers.

 Open TODOs/Ideas
 ================

-* test bidirectional charging with BEC/BEG power modules
+* test bidirectional charging with BEC/BEG power modules (only usual AC -> DC was tested with a BEG power module at the moment)
-* rework controller class so that sub-classes can better handle different power module types (which slightly different commands and/or datatypes etc.)
+* rework controller class so that sub-classes can better handle different power module types (with slightly different commands and/or datatypes etc.)
 * rework the class for command handling, e.g. byte0/byte1 stuff is not required for some commands
 * improve the alarm handling code
+* clarify how to handle fields like peak_current_ripple_A... and what is the source of these values